 Circle of Lights kicks off the holiday season, with the city’s Soldiers and Sailors Monument turned into a giant Christmas tree with over fifty garland strands and 4,000 plus holiday lights.
 More than 100,000 people gather downtown to see the Christmas tree lights switched on by a specially chosen child and Santa, followed by fireworks, and live holiday performances.

-Lights at the Brickyard allows visitors to drive through the Indianapolis Motor Speedway and see over 2.5 millions lights and decorations along the way.
+Lights at the Brickyard allows visitors to drive across the famed Yard of Bricks at the Indianapolis Motor Speedway and see over 2.5 millions lights and decorations along the way.
 It’s a fun way to see holiday lights from the comfort and warmth of your own vehicle.

-Winterlights is new this year at Newfields (formerly the Indianapolis Museum of Art).
+Winterlights returns to Newfields (formerly the Indianapolis Museum of Art) with 1.5 million lights, a new winter market featuring local food, drink and gifts, and an enhanced grand finale light show.
 The experience takes place outside the museum in a winter wonderland that makes visitors feel like they are strolling through a snow globe.
 There will be warming spaces inside the museum and the Lilly House mansion (which will be decorated for the holidays), since most of the event is outdoors.
 Kids will enjoy the s’mores making stations, cocoa and hot cider (there are adult versions too), and other treats to enjoy.

 Silver Bells in the City kicks off the holiday season with an electric light parade, lighting of the state Christmas tree on the lawn of the state capitol, and fireworks over the Capitol dome.
 Residents come from far and wide to celebrate the season.